Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Results

 (i) The observing time is the shortest in the Q3nod model (red curves), because the event rate of MBHB mergers is the highest.
 In this model, even if we consider only one detector (LISA, see red solid line), an observational period of $4-6$ years can already put a $3\sigma$ constraint on $f_{\rm agn}$ as long as $f_{\rm agn}$ is greater than $0.6-0.8$.
 In the other two models (black and blue solid lines), the required observing time would be longer than $6$ years even if we assume $f_{\rm agn}=1$.

-(ii) The required observing time shortens as the value of $f_{\rm agn}$ (the fraction of the MBHBs which merge inside AGNs) increases.
+(ii) The required observing time shortens as the value of $f_{\rm agn}$ increases.
 Such a dependence is correlated with the behavior of the likelihood ratio $\lambda$ (defined in Eq.~(\ref{eq:likeli-ratio})), which deviates more significantly from the background distribution $P_{\rm bg}(\lambda)$ as $f_{\rm agn}$ increases.
-More quantitatively, we find that the required observing time scales with $f_{\rm agn}$ as $\propto f_{\rm agn}^{-1.1}$.
-Such a power law is consistent with the results derived earlier for LIGO/Virgo BBHs \cite{2017NatCo...8..831B}.

-(iii) A network of space detectors can significantly shorten the observing time.
+(iii) A network of detectors can significantly shorten the observing time.
 This gain in constraining power is caused by an increase of the precision of sky localization, which reduces the number of AGNs in the error volume.
-Equivalently, given a fixed observing time, we can constrain an even smaller $f_{\rm agn}$.
-Take the population model Q3nod for example (see the red lines).
-A $6$-year observation by the LISA+TQ network can constrain $f_{\rm agn}$ to a value as small as $0.5$.
-An even better constraint can be achieved by the LISA+TJ network, where we can constrain $f_{\rm agn}$ to a value of $0.3$.
+Consequently, given a fixed observing time, we can constrain an even smaller $f_{\rm agn}$.
+Take the Q3nod model for example (see the red lines), a $6$-year observation by the LISA+TQ (LISA+TJ) network can constrain $f_{\rm agn}$ to a value as small as $0.5$ ($0.3$).